 Chat with a local specialist who can help organize your trip.

-Day 4: Day Trip to an Unpopulated Island
+Day 4: Day Trip to an Uninhabited Island

-Your adventure today includes a yacht tour to an unpopulated island.
-Depending on the weather, scheduling, and permissions by the National Park, you'll visit one of the following islands: Santa Fé, South Plazas, Bartolomé or North Seymour.
+Today, you'll travel by yacht to an uninhabited island near Santa Cruz.
+Depending on the weather, scheduling, and permissions granted by the national park, you'll visit one of the following islands: Santa Fé, South Plazas, Bartolomé, or North Seymour.